About credit scores

 A good score is more than 500, so if your score is high, you should be able to get better offers from banks, telcos, insurance companies and utility companies.
 If your score is low, you should find out what’s affecting it (for example, unpaid bills) and work to fix it.
 A bad score can lead to companies being reluctant to lend to you, or charging you a higher interest rate.

-We reckon New Zealanders have the right to see their own credit information, so we’ve built this handy doodacky for you to get your info as well as better deals.
+We reckon New Zealanders have the right to see their own credit information, so we’ve built this handy doodacky for you to get your info.

 If you got a score of zero, sad face emoji.
-Click here to read about zero scores and what to do.
 Scores can actually run well below zero, but for simplicity’s sake we show it as a zero – otherwise things would just get messy.
 If you’ve got a zero, you’ve got something bad on your file, such as a payment default, and potentially more than one naughty thing.
 You might have a court judgement, summons or bankruptcy.
 But you don’t need something that drastic to push your score down – even late payments look really bad to companies you want to get credit from.
 You’ve probably also got a few credit enquiries on your file; this looks bad to credit providers too.
 So make sure you check out your full credit history and ensure what’s on there is correct.
 Pay back your debts, or at least put a plan together with the credit provider or collection agency handling it to pay it back.

 You do also need to adjust your need for credit and spend the next few years building up a good history of not requiring credit.
 Potentially put some time into establishing a budget, use a prepay mobile, and try to save for items rather than using credit.
 If you do have credit facilities make sure you pay these on time.
 As you build up some good credit history your score will change to reflect this.
 Unfortunately there’s no magic bullet and you will need to work at this over the next two years or more.